All photos courtesy of Discogs.

 Lewandowski: The biggest complaints I've seen about pricing on Discogs are often from sellers or buyers who want to buy something cheap and flip it for a lot of money.
 Or sellers who can't get the deals that they used to get, because the pricing is out in the open now.

-How often do you see inexperienced buyers using Discogs, as opposed to more serious record collectors?
+How often do you see inexperienced buyers using Discogs, as opposed to more serious recollections?

 Lewandowski: The majority of our traffic is just people lurking.
 There's 10 million people visiting the site every month, and we have 3 million users.